 Common Classification Mistakes

 1. Classifying a lease as operating because “it feels like” an office lease The tests are objective.
-A 20-year office lease could qualify as a finance lease if the term represents the major part of the building’s remaining economic life.
-Don’t rely on asset type — run the tests.
+Run them.

 4. Not reassessing classification on modification If a lease is modified in a way that grants additional rights of use, the modification is treated as a new lease — and classification is reassessed from scratch.